ariel-costescu/GenericBackend/README.md

 - all the API logic is contained inside the /api package and the business logic is contained inside the /service package
 - most of the classes depend only on interfaces, in order to respect the dependency inversion principle and for ease of testing
 - unit tests are limited to the Service classes
-- [GenericBackend.http](src/main/resources/GenericBackend.http) contains a few API test for Intellij Idea's Http Client
+- [GenericBackend.http](src/main/resources/GenericBackend.http) contains a few API tests for Intellij Idea's Http Client